Hostpug/WHMCS-Zoho-Books/README.md

 *   PHP 7.4 or higher
 *   A Zoho Books Account with API access enabled
 *   Zoho API Client ID and Client Secret (generated via Zoho API Console)
+*   A valid Hostpug Module License Key

-## Installation
+## How to install

-1. Download the latest release and extract the contents.
+1. Download the latest release ZIP file and extract its contents.
 2. Upload the `Zohosync_hp` folder to the `modules/addons/` directory of your WHMCS installation.
 3. Log in to your WHMCS Admin Area.
 4. Navigate to **System Settings** > **Addon Modules**.
-5. Locate the module and click **Activate**.
+5. Locate the "Zoho Books Sync" module and click **Activate**.
-6. Click **Configure**, select the administrative roles that should have access, and enter your License Key, Zoho Client ID, and Zoho Client Secret.
+6. Click **Configure**, select the administrative roles that should have access (e.g., Full Administrator), and save.

-7. Save the configuration.
+## How to get Free WHMCS Zoho Module License

+1. Visit the Hostpug portal: [https://my.hostpug.in/login](https://my.hostpug.in/login)
+2. Register for an account or log in to your existing account.
+3. Navigate to the Products/Services section and claim your **Free WHMCS Zoho Module License**.
+4. Once generated, copy the License Key from your dashboard.
+5. In your WHMCS Admin Area, go to **System Settings** > **Addon Modules** > **Configure** for this module, and paste your License Key.

-## Configuration & Setup
+## Configuration and Setup

 ### 1. Zoho API Authentication
 Before the module can sync data, you must authorize it with Zoho: